cycfi/elements/README.md

 ## News

+- 22 June 2020: Removed dependency on Json.
+This requires some API changes to the `app` with additional arguments.
+See examples.
 - 26 May 2020: Introducing the [Artist 2D Canvas
   Library](https://github.com/cycfi/artist).
 The Artist library will eventually replace Element's 2d canvas implementation.